tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 server.listen(8000);
 ```

-The benefit of storing your cloud secrets in the Parameter Store is that you don't have to store your secrets in the
+The benefit of storing your cloud secrets in the Parameter Store is that you don't have to put them in the
-shell anymore.
+EC2 shell anymore.
 You don't have to **PREPARE your EC2 instances** to run your applications.

 > If you need to prepare your EC2 instances for running your applications you can consider using Docker.